-Courtney Petersen is entering her second season with the Kingfish.
+Courtney Petersen is entering her third season with the Kingfish.
 Courtney is a 2016 graduate of Carroll University where she earned degrees in Exercise Science and Sports Management.
 She completed a marketing and sales internship for the Madison Mallards in 2015 and was a Marketing Assistant for the Kingfish in 2016, running the on-field show.
 Courtney enjoys coaching for the Wisconsin Edge Synchronized Skating teams and is originally from Madison, WI.
 Courtney@KingfishBaseball.com

 Inside Sales Representative

 Connor, “CK,” is entering his third year with the Kenosha Kingfish and his first as an Inside Sales Representative.
 Connor is a 2016 graduate of the University of Dubuque where he earned a bachelor’s degree in Sports Management and Marketing.
 Connor was an Operations Intern for the Kingfish during the 2015 season and an Operations Manager for the 2016 season.
 He is originally from Kenosha, WI.
 Connor’s interests include playing lacrosse and spending time with King Elvis I.

 Schmitt’s passion for the game and extraordinary attention to customer service are two big reasons why Mallards baseball has become a summertime mainstay in Madison.
 Since 2001 the Mallards have made the playoffs seven times, including Northwoods League Championships in 2004 and 2013, and appearances in the Championship Series in 2005 & 2008.
 Schmitt’s teams have accumulated 482 regular season wins since the franchise’s inception and have finished at-least in the top-half of the division standings for every year but two.
 Also the owner of the Shoe Box and Rookies Sports Bar in Black Earth, WI, Steve is actively involved in the community and is a huge St. Louis Cardinals fan.
 He is also the owner of the Wisconsin Rapids Rafters, Kenosha Kingfish, and Green Bay Bullfrogs, all of the Northwoods League.